hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 #### 1 Add the label *istio-injection=enabled* to namespace *boutique*

-Run the following command, from both AWS EKS cluster and private Kubernetes cluster, to add the label *istio-injection=enabled* to the namespace *boutique*, in which the Online Boutique application is deployed.
+Run the following command, from both the AWS EKS cluster and the private Kubernetes cluster, to add the label *istio-injection=enabled* to the namespace *boutique*, in which the Online Boutique application is deployed.
 This will enable *istio* injection for this namespace:

 ```markdown
 $ kubectl label namespace boutique istio-injection=enabled